NSManchester/nsmanchester-talks/README.md

 The subspec myth | **Charlotte Hoare**

-Shipping modularised components with Cocoapods and the myth of the subspec
+Shipping modularised components with Cocoapods and the myth of the subspec.

 **January 7th**